-This delicious chicken Andouille gumbo is full of great flavors all the way from spicy to smoky.
-As a bonus, this recipe doesn’t require much work because rather than stirring for hours at the stovetop, the roux is baked in the oven and practically makes itself.
+This chicken Andouille gumbo is full of great flavors all the way from spicy to smoky.
+As a bonus, this recipe doesn’t require much work because, rather than stirring for hours at the stovetop, the roux is baked in the oven and practically makes itself.